suleymanarslan/notebook/quotes.md

 > Angelheaded hipsters burning for the ancient heavenly connection to the / starry dynamo in the machinery of night — Allen Gingsberg, Howl

+#### Antoine de Saint-Exupery:

+> Perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away.

+> A goal without a plan is just a wish.

+> The machine does not isolate us from the great problems of nature but plunges us more deeply into them.

 #### Jalāl ad-Dīn Muhammad Rūmī: